pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_overview.md

-# Ruby API & SDK Docs 6.0.0
+# Ruby API & SDK Docs 6.0.1

-This guide demonstrates core PubNub concepts in Ruby:
+This guide shows how to quickly build a "Hello, World" app with PubNub in Ruby:
 - Setting up a connection
 - Sending messages
 - Receiving messages in real-time

 ## Overview

-Integrate the PubNub Ruby SDK to build real-time features:
+Use the PubNub Ruby SDK to add real-time features:
 - Publish/subscribe messaging
-- Presence detection (online/offline status)
+- Presence detection (online/offline)
 - Storage and playback
 - Access control
 - Push notifications